 Read for: Requested Review/Netgalley

-I received a complimentary copy of this book via Netgalley, the above is my honest review and opinion.
+I received a complimentary copy of this book via Netgalley, the above is my honest review.

-You can find out more about Laura Imai Messina and her book on her Goodreads Page.
+You can find out more about Kara Barbieri and her books on her Goodreads Page or Wattpad Page.

 White Stag was just released on January 8th and is now available in digital and print format from Amazon or Barnes & Noble.

 Post a Comment